NOTES for REFEREES / REVIEWERS

 It is the policy of Tourism Geographies to provide an efficient and expeditious review of all submitted papers.
 We also recognize that most reviewers are busy professionals who have graciously volunteered their time and effort to serve as a referee for the journal.
 With these considerations in mind, referees are requested to return their evaluations within one month of receipt of the manuscript.
 If this is not possible, then referees are requested to inform the manuscript's coordinating Editor (the person who invited you to do the review) as soon as possible.

 On the ScholarOne (mansucriptcentral.com) webpage, you will be asked to assess the paper using the scale shown here (right side).
+This scale is designed for "Regular Research" papers and should be adjusted for other types of papers.
 Tourism Geographies prefers that papers have at least a "4" in each area, although your final decision does not need to be tied to that.

 You should focus on providing constructive comments on all areas where you rated the paper lower than "4".
 Helpful comments for the author(s) are appreciated.
 In addition, in surveys of authors, among the top complaints that they have of paper reviewers is that they request too many changes.
 Please make clear to the authors which of your requests are essential and which are suggestions for consideration only.